scoulomb/myDNS/2-advanced-bind/1-bind-in-docker-and-kubernetes/1-intro.md

 It means that DNS response will depends on source IP (the subnet it belongs) of the requestor.

-To simulate hosts with different subnets, my idea is to use Kubernetes.
+To simulate hosts with different subnets, my idea is to use Kubernetes to show the view concept.
+We will also leverage it to explain forwarding and delegation concept since it is more convenient than to deploy several VMs!

 See [next section](2-understand-source-ip-in-k8s.md).